EvanQuan/qvim/README.md

       is available, or when minminal/standard Vim keymappings are available, such as in other editors (Atom, Spacemacs, VSCode, Intellij, Pycharm, Eclipse, repl.it etc.)
+3. Compatibility with older versions of Vim (< 7.3).
+    - I have "safety" checks through the vimrc so that things don't break for older versions.
+    - Some plugins I use take advantage of newer versions, but the nature of their backwards compatibility is out of my hands (although most if not all of them seem to either work or disable in older versions to avoid breaking).
+    - This being said, I try to keep Vim up to date whenever I can so this has never been a real problem for me.